 Where to Stay at Bryce Canyon National Park?

 Bryce Canyon City sits just outside of Bryce Canyon National Park.
-You’ll find the Ruby’s Inn hotel, a handful of restaurants, a general store, gas station, and Bryce Canyon Shuttles (operating seasonally).
+You’ll find the Ruby’s Inn hotel, a handful of restaurants, a general store, gas station, and Bryce Canyon Shuttles (operating seasonally and closed in winter).
 Admittedly, it’s going to cost a bit more to stay here as it’s literally the only hotel in town, but if you can limit your visit to just one night, it’s not as bad.
 Plus, you are so close to the entrance of the park, making it easy to visit for sunrise and/or sunset.

 If Bryce Canyon City is out of your price range, you’ll have to stay a bit further away.
 The town of Panguitch, UT is a 25 minute drive away and has a few budget hotel options.